dotcypress/upico/readme.md

 uPico is a [RP2040](https://www.raspberrypi.com/products/rp2040/) powered expansion card designed to enhance the capabilities of [Clockwork's uConsole](https://www.clockworkpi.com/uconsole).

+⚠️ Only R-01 and CM4 core are supported by control application.

 Second project name is `atto`, cause 10<sup>−6</sup> * 10<sup>-12</sup> = 10<sup>-18</sup> 🤓

 ### Features